Jianqoq/Hpt/docs/user_guide/conv/cpu/conv2d_group.md

 `groups`: Number of groups to use

+`post_scalar`: Optional post function applied to each of the scalar result

-`activation`: Optional activation function applied to the convolution result
+`post_vec`: Optional post_vec function applied to each of the vector result

 ## Returns:
 Tensor with type `T`